quadratz/tgast-util-from-telegram-entity/README.md

 [tgast][github-tgast] syntax tree.

-This package is used inside [`regram-parse`][github-regram-parse], which focusses on making it easier to transform content by abstracting these internals away.
+This package is used inside [`regram-parse`][github-regram-parse], which focuses on making it easier to transform content by abstracting these internals away.

 ## When should I use this?